SandroCata/ML_project/README.md

-q_tables and eventually dqns of previous parts are kept on drive due to oversize
+q_tables and dqns of previous parts are kept on drive due to oversize